 Contact information: http://onlinempa.usf.edu/

 The Concentration in Executive Public Administration is available to students with significant executive level experiences and substantial future leadership potential.
-This program is only offered on an on-line basis.
+This option is only offered on an on-line basis.
 Students admitted to the M.P.A. in Public Administration with a Concentration in Executive Public Administration are admitted only on a cohort basis.
 Admitted students are expected to remain in their cohort throughout their graduate matriculation.
 Executive Public Administration students, once admitted, may not transfer into the Traditional Master of Public Administration degree program or take coursework across these two tracks.

-Executive Public Administration (Cohort) Requirements:
+Total Program Hours with this Concentration – 36 hours minimum

+In addition to the 21 hours of Program Core requirements, students in the Executive Public Administration Concentration are required to complete a minimum of 12 hours selected from the following:

+Concentration Requirements – 12 hours minimum:

-PAD 6134 3 Project Management/Evaluation
+PAD 6134 3 Project Management

 PAD 5836 3 Comparative Public Administration